-Shrub area of 234,123.6 ha represents 4% of the CFLB of 5,700,568 ha.
-This is the baseline shrub area to be used for monitoring purposes.
+The 2018 analysis indicates a total shrub area of 234,123.6 ha, which represents 4% of the CFLB of 5,700,568 ha.
+This is the revised baseline shrub area to be used for monitoring purposes.

-In 2011 total shrub area represented 5% of the CFLB.
-This reduction in shrub area can be attributed primarily to the shutdown in timber harvesting, the aging of previously harvested stands beyond 20 years of age and differences in the rate of natural disturbance over the period.
+In 2011 total shrub area of 271,841 ha represented 5% of the CFLB.

+This reduction in shrub area noted by the 2018 analysis can be attributed primarily to the shutdown in timber harvesting (not producing new shrub area), the aging of previously harvested stands beyond 20 years of age and differences in the rate of natural disturbance over the period.